Season Archive

 However, that aggressive transfer window also resulted in a brutal clearing out of the old guard.
 Many described that summer as a major squad revamp, and we now know exactly why it was so drastic: Arne Slot wanted to fully implement his own distinct ideas and tactics.
 In his first season in charge, the club famously only signed Federico Chiesa, which meant Slot was essentially working with Jurgen Klopp’s team for an entire year.
 This window was his opportunity to finally break away from the past, but it resulted in the departures of several key players from the title-winning side.
 Losing Trent Alexander-Arnold, Luis Diaz, Darwin Nunez, Harvey Elliott, Kostas Tsimikas, Jarell Quansah, and Caoimhin Kelleher all at once didn’t just rip out the squad’s depth; it tore away its core identity.

 Compounding that massive structural turnover was a profound tragedy that shook the entire club to its core—the heartbreaking passing of Diogo Jota in July.
-Losing him didn’t just create an immense tactical and clinical void on the pitch; it left the team and the fanbase carrying an incredibly heavy emotional weight before a single competitive ball was even kicked.
-Between the mass departures and dealing with such a devastating real-life loss, it felt less like a standard rebuild and more like open-heart surgery on a winning team.
+Losing him didn’t just create an immense tactical and finishing void on the pitch; it left the team and the fanbase carrying an incredibly heavy emotional weight before a single competitive ball was even kicked.

 Despite this massive overhaul and emotional trauma, Liverpool actually started the season well in terms of raw results, even if the actual performances were deeply concerning.
 They won their first five matches on the bounce, including a massive victory against a direct rival in Arsenal.
 But while Liverpool secured all three points in each of those five games, the performances were a glaring warning sign for both the fans and the team.
 There was no cohesive system; nearly all of those wins came from moments of individual brilliance or desperate, last-minute winners papering over the cracks.